Skip to Content

 Sharing is caring!

 I have France on my mind, particularly Gascony.
-The first time I had a tomato tart I was in Gascony at Kate’s home.
-It blew my mind that such an amazing tart could be make with simple summer time tomatoes.
+The first time I enjoyed a tomato tart I was in Gascony at our friend Kate’s home.
+It blew my mind that such an amazing tart could be make with simple summer tomatoes plucked from the garden.
 The warm tomatoes were slightly blistered after baking, and each bite was juicy and savory.
-Ever since that time, I had made a version of a tomato tart or galette at least once every summer.
-This summer, since I spied heirloom tomatoes in the market, I have been making this tomato galette on a weekly basis, and I plan on doing so all summer.
-This tomato galette recipe is not only wonderfully delicious but it is easy to make.
+Ever since that time, I have made a version of a tomato tart or galette at least once every summer.
+This summer, I spied gorgeous ripe heirloom tomatoes in the market that tasted the best they have in forever.
+I have been making this tomato galette on a weekly basis, and I plan on doing so all summer.
+This tomato galette recipe is not only wonderfully delicious but it is so easy to make.

 Tomato Galette

 The heirloom tomatoes this year have been exceptionally flavorful, and I like to think it is because of all the rain we had during the winter.
-I recently walked through the farmers market on a bit of our overcast and humid day and all I could smell were tomatoes.
-Do you know that aroma you get when you run your fingers along the stem or even a leave of a tomato plant?
+I recently walked through the farmers market on an overcast and humid day, and all I could smell were the freshly picked tomatoes.
+Do you know that aroma you get when you run your fingers along the stem or a leave of a tomato plant?
+It is intoxicating for me.
 The market had a lovely perfume about it, and I came to find a table that had an abundance of ripe vine picked tomatoes.
-I could not stop myself, I actually brought home so many, that we not only enjoyed them with this recipe but also in salads and grilled alongside meat.
+I could not stop myself.
+I actually brought home so many, that we not only enjoyed them in this recipe but also in salads and grilled alongside meat.

 The seasoning for this tomato galette is really simple as you do not need more, instead, let the tomatoes shine.
-I use a smear of Dijon mustard and a sprinkle of Maldon salt and fresh cracked pepper, creamy goat cheese and that is basically it, except for those summer time tomatoes!
+I use a smear of Dijon mustard and a sprinkle of Maldon salt along with fresh cracked pepper and creamy goat cheese.
+That is basically it, except for those summer time tomatoes!

 Happy Summer!